Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Convergence rate analysis

-The definition~(\ref{Eqn_inexact}) of inexact subgradient follows from similar ideas as in~\citep{cheng2024,yao2023meanfield}.
-Under Assumption \ref{assum_4}, if ${\overline\rho_{n+1}}$ is the exact solution of the Wasserstein proximal algorithm (\ref{Eqn_jko}), then $\beta_{n+1}=0$ (cf. Lemma \ref{lemma_C1}).
-Therefore, we utilize $\int_{\Theta} \left\Vert\beta_{n+1}\right\Vert^2d\overline\rho_{n+1}$ to depict the error induced by solving (\ref{Eqn_jko}) inexactly, which can be viewed as measuring the norm of strong subdifferential as in the Euclidean case.
+which can be viewed as measuring the norm of strong subdifferential as in the Euclidean case, to depict the error induced by solving (\ref{Eqn_jko}) inexactly.
 Furthermore, we need the additional geodesic semiconvexity assumption apart from PL inequality to control the inexact error, which differs from Section \ref{Subsec_main} that only relies on PL inequality. {Examples that satisfy both semiconvexity and PL inequality include the objective of MFLD under the assumptions of Corollary \ref{Cor_mfld} and KL divergence objective under the assumptions of Corollary \ref{cor_ld}}.
 Now we are in the position to quantify the impact of numerical errors on the proximal algorithm, which demonstrates how the inexact error impacts the convergence behavior under PL inequality. \begin{theorem}[Inexact proximal algorithm under PL inequality] Suppose $\overline{\rho}_n\in D(|\partial F|)$ for every $n\in \mathbb{N}$.
 Under Assumptions \ref{assum_1} and \ref{assum_4}, if $F$ is $(-L)$- geodesically semiconvex, $F$ satisfies the PL inequality (\ref{Eqn_wass_PL}), $\epsilon_{n}\leq \epsilon$ for $n\in\mathbb{N}$ and $0 < \xi \leq \frac{1}{L}$, then we have,\\

 \end{theorem}